 Financial anxiety is linked to the mental health of many adults, and about half of the debt problems (those who think payments of bills, mortgages, rents, credit cards, etc. are seriously late) are some of the biggest causes of mental health.

 In general, financial hardship can significantly reduce the recovery rate of general mental health.

 Similarly, to improve your overall health, you need to take concrete steps to improve your financial situation.
-This includes getting a better job or changing careers or starting a business, or even a side hustle.
+This includes getting a better job changing careers starting a business, or even a side hustle.
 More money typically means fewer worries and happiness.

 Get a Good night’s sleep

 Sleep and better health are linked to chickens and eggs.
-Similarly, studies have shown a correlation betweensleep disorders and insomnia as symptoms of mental illness and overall health.
+Similarly, studies have shown a correlation between sleep disorders and insomnia as symptoms of mental illness and overall health.

 Similarly, these studies have shown that sleep disorders can directly lead to mental illnesses.